mdibl/biocore_documentation/intro_to_WSL.md

 # Introduction to the Windows Subsystem for Linux

 ## Learning Objectives
-* Become acquainted with PowerShell
+* Become introduced to PowerShell
-* Learn how to enable WSL feature-set
+* Learn how to enable the WSL feature-set
-* Install a Linux distro from the MS store
+* Install the Ubuntu Linux distribution from the Microsoft Store
-* Get set up in your Linux environment
+* Launch Ubuntu Linux and install a small piece of software

 ## Summary
 * PowerShell, an integrated Command Line Interface (CLI) within Windows, has the capability to connect to remote machines via SSH